 PGA Picks: Travelers Championship Predictions and Odds

-Get free golf picks for every event on Doc’s Sports PGA golf picks page.
+Get free golf picks for every event on Doc’s Sports PGA golf expert picks page.

-Here is a look at the Top 12 with the lowest odds to win it all at online sportsbooks.
+Here is a look at the Top 12 favorites and ties for golf odds this week.

 Course Characteristics of Those Who Can Win or Secure Winning Golf Bets

 TPC Highlands was originally known as TPC of Connecticut and has hosted this tournament since 1984.
 Like almost all TPC-designed layouts, Pete Dye played a large role in putting this project together.

 One aspect that Dye could have never imagined back then was how the equipment would change.
 The course was built in a relatively land-locked area.
 And even with adding distance, TPC River Highlands is still a touch below 6,900 yards, making it one of the shortest tracks on Tour.

 The par is 70, and only two of the 18 holes measure beyond 460 yards.
 With today’s modern layouts, most courses have par 4s that measure longer than that yardage.

 That makes it advantageous for longer hitters, and this turns into a second shot wedge course for the bombers.
 Nonetheless, it's just not about the distance when reviewing the list of champions, and hitting an eight or nine iron doesn’t mean less control than a wedge.

 Because the fairways have generous landing areas, you don't need a college degree in deductive reasoning to understand you have to finish -15 to -20 to have a shot at winning.